trezor/connect/README.md

 To understand the full mechanics, please consult the Challenge-Response chapter of [SLIP-0013: Authentication using deterministic hierarchy](http://doc.satoshilabs.com/slips/slip-0013.html).

+###Restyling the button

+You can restyle the login button to fit the look of your website.
+See the example in examples/login-restyled.html .

+The default CSS being used is in button.css file.

 ##Server side

 Here is the reference implementation of the server-side signature verification written in various languages: